Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [b]Tactician[/b] - master of breaking the flow of enemy actions and the ultimate team player.

 [list]
-[*] Ability tree reordered.
+[*] Ability tree rearranged.
+[*] Most abilities had their descriptions improved for clarity.
 [*] Justice - fixed a visual bug that makes the enemy float in the air if it's pulled into high cover and then killed.
 [*] Wrath and Justice - now have a special execution animation when killing humanoid enemies.
 [*] Reckoning - no longer has a cooldown, but dash attacks (outside blue move range) consume more action points.
 Now has a proper icon.
-[*] Reflex - now triggers once per turn instead of once per mission.
+[*] Reflex - now triggers once per turn instead of once per mission, and displays a debuff while it's on cooldown.
 [*] Total Combat - now also grants a Grenade-only slot.
-Now a cross-class perk, but not available to Grenadiers.
+[*] Zero In - now works with melee attacks and grants +20 Crit per attack (up from +10).
+[*] Whiplash - now has a 5 turn cooldown instead of one use per mission.
+Damage now scales with Ripjack tier, pierces armor and can crit.
 [*] Interrupt - now grants two actions and has a 3 turn cooldown instead of one use per mission.
 Multiple units can Interrupt together now.
-[*] Zero In - now works with melee attacks and grants +20 Crit per attack (up from +10).
 [*] Combat Presence - can now be used during Interrupt and Battlelord.
-[*] Full Throttle - now also lowers Grapple's cooldown when procs.
+[*] Full Throttle - Mobility bonus increased from 2 to 4 and now Full Throttle also reduces Grapple's current cooldown on kills.
-[*] Return Fire - now a part of the main ability tree and ignores enemy's Cover defense.
 [*] Waylay - corrected description for clarity.
 Now allows reaction attacks to crit.
-[*] Whiplash - now has a 4 turn cooldown instead of one use per mission.
-Damage values rebalanced.
-Now pierces armor and can crit.
-[*] Manual Override - corrected description to make it clear it's an active ability.
 [*] Battlelord - fixed bug that prevented it from triggering more than once.
 Multiple units can use Battlelord together now.
 Battlelord and Interrupt cannot be used at the same time.
+Now has 4 turn cooldown instead of 1 use per mission.
+[*] Return Fire - now a part of the main ability tree.
+Now triggers preemptively (before the enemy attack) and ignores enemy's Cover defense.
+[*] Lightning Reflexes, Tactical Rigging - now included into the main ability tree.
-[*] Parkour - using Grapple now grants a move-only action.
-Replaces the old effect.
+[*] Parkour (GTS perk) - new additional effect: using Grapple now grants a move-only action.
 [*] Ripjacks - now have 10% innate chance to crit, same as swords.
 [*] Bullpups - mag tier crit damage increased to 2, beam tier base damage increased from 6-7 to 7-8.
 [*] New ability: Forward Operator -> immediately gain an extra action when a new group of enemies is revealed.
 Triggers once per turn.
-[*] New ability: Thunder Lance -> Launch grenades with your grappling hook, extending their range by 6 tiles and dealing double damage and bypassing armor on direct impact.
-[*] New ability: Tactical Readiness -> using Hunker down grants you an extra action point on your next turn.
 [/list]